• School Nomination

 About

-The Student of the Year – Performing Artist Category is expressly for individuals who excel in one or more of the performing arts.
-They can specialise in music, dance, theatre performance, drama or singing.
-Nominees are expected to demonstrate outstanding talent by way of notable personal achievements.
-Each nominee must also demonstrate how they have used their skills and achievements to drive positive change in the community.
+The Student of the Year – Performing Artist category is dedicated to individuals who demonstrate exceptional mastery in one or more of the performing arts, including music, dance, theatre, drama, or singing.
+Nominees are expected to show how they have harnessed their artistic talents to inspire their peers and drive meaningful transformation within the community.

 Entry Criteria